 Getting beauty sleep isn’t as simple as going to bed early.
 Most of the time, there are a number of underlying factors that can prevent you from getting the sound sleep you deserve.
-Joy Richards, the resident sleep specialist at Happy Beds, shares her tips and tricks below.
+Joy Richards, the resident sleep specialist at Happy Beds, shares her tips and tricks on how to get your beauty sleep below.

 It’s all very well making an effort to turn the light off earlier than usual, but if you’ve been busy doing a bit of ‘life admin’ until this point, your brain will still be wired.